sakshambedi/websiteV2/README.md

 4. Push to branch: `git push origin feature/my-change`
 5. Open a pull request

-Please adhere to existing code style and ensure TypeScript types are correct.
+Please adhere to the existing code style, ensure TypeScript types are correct, and maintain high-quality documentation for any new features.

 ## License